Steps and images by Brianne Dela Cruz

 2. Clear out dead and rotting plants from garden

-4. Start a new compost pile
+3. Start a new compost pile

 Start a new compost pile with the plant matter you’ve accumulated through harvesting, mowing, pruning, and cleaning out your garden beds.

-5. Add compost to prepare soil for spring
+4. Add compost to prepare soil for spring

 Mix 2 to 3 inches of organic matter such as leaves, mulch, compost, or composted manure into the soil.
-Composting in the fall is important because it allows soil microorganisms many months to enrich the soil ecosystem in preparation for next year’s plantings.
+Composting in the fall is pivotal because it allows soil microorganisms many months to enrich the soil ecosystem in preparation for next year’s plantings.
 For small areas in the garden, mix in compost using a square hoe or spade.

-6. Plant trees, perennials, and bulbs
+5. Plant trees, perennials, and bulbs

 One of the best times to plant is in the fall.
 Not only are the temperatures easier to work in, but autumn weather patterns also benefit new plants.

-7. Mulch garden beds with autumn leaves
+6. Mulch garden beds with autumn leaves

+Are mulched leaves good for your lawn and garden?
+The answer is yes!
+Leaves feed earthworms and beneficial microbes.
+They also lighten soils and help sandy soils retain moisture.
 Mow your falling leaves to break them down into smaller pieces, then mulch them into the garden soil when you apply compost.
 You can also layer the leaves on top of your garden beds after fall planting.
 Mulching in the fall protects the soil from erosion and insulates over-wintered crops.

-8. Mow and fertilize lawn one last time
+7. Mow and fertilize lawn one last time

-9. Decrease water irrigation for fall and winter
+8. Decrease water irrigation for fall and winter

 10. Clean gardening tools